 At times, there are cases where it's not the Lord who has a Cornelius figure, but instead a party member, usually of the Linde archetype.
 When that happens, the Cornelius can be referred to as a 'Miloah' (named after Linde's dead father), but they can overlap with the original Cornelius since they have the same role.

-- One Of These Is Not Like The Others: Hector is unique among those who serve this role in that he's the Love Interest's father, not the hero's.
+- Breaking Old Trends: Hector is unique among those who serve this role in that he's the Love Interest's father, not the hero's.
 Roy's father Eliwood, for his part, survives the game just fine and dandy.

 - Posthumous Character: Some of these characters get their characterizations post-mortem.

-- Sacrificial Lamb: A lot of them die very early in the game, mostly to instill righteous fury in the hero to finish the job.
+- Sacrificial Lamb: The short-lasting ones such as Hector, Fado, and Mikoto die very early in the game, mostly to instill righteous fury in the hero to finish the job.

 - Sole Survivor: Only Emmeryn manages to survive being a straight example of this archetype, and even she suffers irreversible brain damage.
 Gunnthrá is also a weird case of this thanks to the game mechanics of Heroes; she can be summoned by the player even before her death scene, and nothing stops the player from summoning her afterwards too (nor does her death scene remove any of her playable versions from the player's party).